CsakiTheOne/deusex-ttrpg/static/srd-content/activities/hacking.md

 When you hack a device either normally or remotely, enemies can detect you in some cases.
 If you hack a device connected to a security terminal, an enemy looking at the terminal will reverse your hack in the enemy's next turn and enter an alert state.
 If you hack a speaker, light, television, door or anything which can be heard, nearby enemies will enter an alert state.
 Other hacks are not noticed by enemies.

 If you have turret and / or robot domination, you can turn them against enemies.
 Enemies don't notice the hack until the turret / robot attacks them.
-In this case the enemies will attack back until they destroy the turret / robot.
+In this case normal enemies will attack back until they destroy the turret / robot.
+Heavily augmented enemies can remote hack the turret / robot and turn them against you.